KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

-**Notice: all non-GUI related code is being uploaded to SCT_Test branch, while the GUI related code is being uploaded to TestBranch( yeah, I know the naming is awful, will fix it later, though ).**
+**NOTICE: all non-GUI related code is being uploaded to SCT_Test branch, while the GUI related code is being uploaded to TestBranch( yeah, I know the naming is awful, will fix it later, though ).**

 **Also, code in master branch has a previous( and working ) version of the GUI.
 Feel free to test it**